JoannaSakowska/simple_delvemc/README.md

 ## New procedure for parallel searching

-Update the search_coordinates.csv file with the coordinates to be searched.
+Update `search_coordinates.csv` with the coordinates to be searched.

-Open parallel_search.py.
-Enter the number of threads to run the search on in the `n_threads` parameter.
+Open `parallel_search.py`.
+Enter the number of threads to run the search on in `n_threads`.
 On linux, use:
 ```
  $ lspcu
 ```